About

 Gillian McIver’s artistic journey began with a camera and a passion for capturing the energy of live music.
 This led her into the world of underground cinema, where she experimented with unusual filmmaking techniques.

 After a stint at film school, McIver co-founded the artist group Luna Nera.
 For a decade, she immersed herself in large-scale site-specific projects, transforming unconventional spaces like an abandoned naval base and a derelict hotel into compelling artistic installations.
+From 2009-2013, she ran Studio 75 London, an award-winning artist-run space that exhibited artists, did an exchange with a gallery in Valencia and hosted a large-scale site-specific mural project.

 She writes about film, art and scenography.
-Her latest creative venture is Alchemy Theatre a hybrid theatre-visual art project.
+Her latest creative venture is Alchemy Theatre, a hybrid theatre-visual art project.

 She blogs at http://arthistoryfilm.org/ and at http://www.theartraveller.com